Updated on 2024-10-09 GMT+08:00

 To execute MySQL tasks, users must have the SELECT, RELOAD, SHOW DATABASES, REPLICATION SLAVE and REPLICATION CLIENT permissions.

-Run the following command to grant the permissions, There can be security risks if a command contains the authentication password.
-You are advised to disable the command recording function (history) before running the command.
+Run the following command to grant the permissions, Commands containing authentication passwords pose security risks.
+Disable the command recording function (history) before running such commands to prevent information leakage.

 GRANT SELECT, RELOAD, SHOW DATABASES, REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'Username' IDENTIFIED BY 'Password';